jerrinot/subzero/README.md

 ````

 All cluster members have to use SubZero for the same types and the types
 have to be declared in the same order.
-As of Hazelcast 3.7 programmatic
-configuration will result in somewhat higher performance - this is given
-by a limitation of Hazelcast declarative configuration API.
-It should be
-fixed Hazelcast 3.8

 ## Maven Coordinates
 SubZero is available in Maven Central.
 Just insert this snippet into